Back to all blogs

 Understanding how to test thyroid hormone levels is about more than just a needle and a vial; it is about taking an active, informed role in your own health journey.

 If you are feeling stuck or "not quite right," start by visiting your GP.
-Use a diary to track your symptoms and see if there are patterns related to your diet, sleep, or stress levels.
+Use a diary to track your symptoms.
 If you decide that you need a more detailed snapshot, our thyroid testing page explains the tiers and sample options so you can choose the right level for you.

 Summary of the Journey

-- Prepare properly: If testing, avoid Biotin for 48 hours and aim for a 9am sample.
+• Prepare properly: Check your medications (like Lithium or Amiodarone), avoid Biotin for 48 hours, and aim for a 9am sample.

-- Review with a professional: Take your results back to your GP or endocrinologist to discuss the findings in the context of your overall health.
+• Review with a professional: Take your results back to your GP or endocrinologist to discuss the findings in the context of your overall health and determine the appropriate retesting interval.

 FAQ